tvieregge/tvieregge.github.io/content/blog/underutilized_land.md

 ![img](/static/img/underutilized_land/20221203213701.png)

 ### What else could we put there?
 This spot *could* have been used for housing.
 That housing would generate significantly more revenue for the city from property taxes, but people living there would also cost more to service.
-On the surface it's not obvious what the net result is, but a report commissioned by the city of Ottawa shows that the housing would generate and average excess of $455 CAD per person[[1]](#link_1) (According to new sources I can't verify this number might now be $606 per person[[2]](#link_2))
+On the surface it's not obvious what the net result is, but a report commissioned by the city of Ottawa shows that the housing would generate an average excess of $455 CAD per person[[1]](#link_1) (according to new sources I can't verify this number might now be $606 per person[[2]](#link_2)).

 To get to dollar value for that parking lot we need to know how many people could live in that space.
 Using an average of of 2.5 people per household given by StatsCan[[3]](#link_3) we can look at a few different types of housing to get a range of values[[4]](#link_4).